 One of the best things about these scones is how incredibly easy they are to make.
 I know you’re probably thinking scones are pretty fancy looking and probably tricky to make , but as you’ll see they’re not!
 We let the food processor do the bulk of the work. 🙂

 First we add the dry ingredients and the orange zest to our food processor, then the cold butter goes in and we pulse for a couple seconds to break up the butter and spread it throughout.
 Finally the wet ingredients get added and now we have our batter.

 If you don’t own a food processor, you can achieve the same results by adding all the dry ingredient into a mixing bowl, use a whisk to combine and remove any lumps and then add the cubed butter.
 From here you’ll use a strong fork or your hands to incorporate the butter and create the sand-like texture.

-If you’re in the market for a food processor, you can find a link to the one I use HERE.
+If you’re in the market for a food processor, here’s the one I use and love:

 Once the log has been shaped, using a knife that has been lightly oiled, cut into 8 triangles.
 Transfer these to a your baking sheet and lightly spray the top of each scone with oil.
 Sprinkle with more coconut sugar and pop em in the oven.

 Look at how gorgeous these scones are…

 These Gluten Free Orange, Cranberry Scones are pretty healthy for you too.
 Choosing coconut sugar as opposed to cane sugar is a game changer.
 Coconut sugar is less refined and therefore better for you and your bones.
 Also, using grass-fed butter helps boost our brain health and the orange zest contains Vitamins A & C, enzymes, fiber and pectin.
 Not bad for a scone, eh!